Unilord/type-theme/_posts/2017-06-25-The-First-Post.md

 The first thing you will read about Machine learning probably in every course or every article would be that there are mainly two kinds of problems.
 These are namely:

-  -  Supervised Learning
+  - Supervised Learning:
      + For now we will keep it very short so you don't clutter your mind with things irrelevant.
 In this kind of learning you are usually given a data, an input and you are also provided with what output you are supposed to evaluate.
      + This is like you are given some medical data and on the basis of this information you have to tell for an example what kind of diabetes your patient is suffering from.
      + This is further of two kinds :
        1. Classification(Categorical/Qualitative) - In this, you divide your output in different categories.
 So you *classified it into one of the categories*.
 Like in the above mentioned diabetes example, your answer would be Type 1 or Type 2.
        2. Regression(Quantitative) - In this, on the basis of your data you have to provide an absolute number, *a quantity*.
 Like predicting price of a house which can vary from 10k to 50k depending upon